DougPfeffer-alt/DougPfeffer-alt/README.md

 Hi, my name is **Doug**.
 After a solid 24-year career in both the U.S. Navy and the U.S. Army, I decided to turn my attention to my Community.
 With a strong Project, Product and Program Management background, my efforts were focused on the development of Community-Based Programs, supporting those programs, and helping organizations reach their goals.
 Since 2013, I've been involved in nonprofit management at multiple levels through the application of data to tell a story, strategic planning, and partnership development.

-And I'm a pretty serious :biking_man:

-Now I'm pivoting my career from the Nonprofit sector to Tech.
-I'm very interested in Product Management roles, as well as DEV roles that fit my experience.
+My goal has always been to be a true "Value Add" to the company that I work for, focusing more on the "TEAM", and less on the "I".
+Now I'm pivoting my career from the Nonprofit sector to Tech, where I'm very interested in Product Management roles, as well as DEV roles that fit my experience.

 ## Find me around the web 🌎